-SCTS Communications Sub-Committee Co-Chair
+SCTS Trustee & Communications Secretary

 Job description

-The Society is in the process of developing an SCTS Communications Sub-Committee, with the purpose of providing a leadership role in coordinating the overall strategy on how the Society communicates with its membership and the general public.
+The Society has established the SCTS Communications Sub-Committee, led by the Communications secretary with the purpose of providing a leadership role in coordinating the overall strategy on how the Society communicates with its membership and the general public.

-In view of this, the SCTS are seeking expressions of interest from Consultant Cardiothoracic Surgeons to become Co-chair of the Communications Sub-Committee, which will be an excellent opportunity for continued professional development and for the individual to make a difference nationally.
+In view of this, the SCTS are seeking expressions of interest from Consultant Cardiothoracic Surgeons to become SCTS Communication secretary and the Co-chair of the Communications Sub-Committee.
+This will be an excellent opportunity for continued professional development and for the individual to make a difference nationally.
 It is essential that anyone applying to become Co-chair of the Sub-Committee is a member of the SCTS.

+The Communication secretary will also be a Trustee of SCTS and a member of the Senior Leadership Team.

-The responsibilities of the sub-committee will include:
+The responsibilities will include:

 Maintaining an up to date, informative and professional website with appropriate content for the use of the SCTS sub-committees, membership, external stakeholders and the general public, including contemporary guidelines, outcome data, quality standards, examples of best practice and quality improvement projects, important recent publications and guidance for the introduction of new technology